QubesOS/qubes-posts/2023-12-18-qubes-os-4-2-0-has-been-released.md

 As always, we encourage you to [authenticate](/security/pack/#how-to-obtain-and-authenticate) this canary by [verifying its PGP signatures](/security/verifying-signatures/).
 Specific instructions are also included in the [canary announcement](/news/2022/09/14/canary-032/).

-As with all Qubes signing keys, we also encourage you to [authenticate](/security/verifying-signatures/#how-to-import-and-authenticate-release-signing-keys) the new Qubes OS Release 4.2 Signing Key, which is available in the [Qubes Security Pack (qubes-secpack)](/security/pack/) as well as on the [downloads](/downloads/) page under the Qubes OS 4.2.0-rc5 ISO.
+As with all Qubes signing keys, we also encourage you to [authenticate](/security/verifying-signatures/#how-to-import-and-authenticate-release-signing-keys) the new Qubes OS Release 4.2 Signing Key, which is available in the [Qubes Security Pack (qubes-secpack)](/security/pack/) as well as on the [downloads](/downloads/) page.

 ## Support for older releases